yosoytiara/yosoytiara/README.md

 <h1 >Hi, I'm Tiara Dillard</h1>
-<h3>A passionate software engineer and front-end developer</h3>
+<h4>A passionate software engineer and front-end developer</h4>
-⚡ Fun fact I love all things fashion and art
+ When I'm not coding, I am most likely sewing🪡, reading, or at an art exhibit!

 <h3 align="left">Connect with me:</h3>
 <p align="left">